This is an overview of how to use Process Manager to collect data for compliant processes.

 Staff are alerted if their role is associated with the next “Not Started” task in the process.
 To load the form, staff simply tap the Task name.
 This reveals the form and clearly denotes the fields that are required to complete the task.

 The Info Box allows users to add instructions to forms.
-You can also embed images and privately hosted videos.
+You can also embed images using the image icon and privately hosted videos by pasting the URL into the infobox.

 Display the result of a simple math operation using existing number fields in your form.
 You can also add “constant numbers” to your equation for uses like tax calculations and temperature conversions.